-(a) Sales of VGA cards, EMS and other PC related products and components
+(i) Sales of video graphics cards ("VGA Cards"), electronics manufacturing services ("EMS") and other PC related products and components

 Customers obtain control of the products when the goods are delivered to and have been accepted.
 Revenue is thus recognised when the customers accepted the products.
 There is generally only one performance obligation.
 Invoices are usually payable within 30-90 days.